 657-39.16(155A) Pharmacy pilot or demonstration research projects.
-The purpose of this rule is to specify the procedures to be followed in applying for approval of a pilot or demonstration research project for innovative applications in the practice of pharmacy as authorized by 2011 Iowa Acts, chapter 63, section 36, as amended by 2012 Iowa Acts, chapter 1113, section 31, and by 2013 Iowa Acts, chapter 138, section 128.
+The purpose of this rule is to specify the procedures to be followed in applying for approval of a pilot or demonstration research project for innovative applications in the practice of pharmacy.
 In reviewing projects, the board will consider only projects that expand pharmaceutical care services that contribute to positive patient outcomes.
 The board will not consider any project intended only to provide a competitive advantage to a single applicant or group of applicants.